Freshman Experience Programme – Community Explorer

-The Freshman Experience Programme – Community Explorer is an initiative of the Leadership Qualities Centre, Office of Student Affairs, to provide a package of learning items delivered in both seminar and active learning approaches, aims to enhance freshmen’s sense of belonging to BU and positive mind-set as a university student, as well as readiness to learn, to lead and to serve through social support groups, forming the caring communities.
-It aligns with the University commitment to Whole Person Education to serve as one of the initial platforms for freshmen to nurture their development so as to attain the seven HKBU Graduate Attributes.
+The Freshman Experience Programme – Community Explorer is an initiative of Leadership Qualities Centre, Office of Student Affairs, by providing a package of learning items delivered in both seminar and active learning approaches, that aims to enhance the freshmen’s sense of belonging to BU and their positive mindset as university students, as well as their readiness to learn, to lead and to serve through social support groups, so that caring communities among students can be formed.
+It aligns with the University's commitment to Whole Person Education and serves as one of the initial platforms for freshmen's personal development, ultimately targeting their attainment of the seven HKBU Graduate Attributes.

 Upon completion of the programme, participants are expected to:

-- Enhance their awareness to become a BUer, and understand their roles as citizens of the University, society and nation as a whole while gaining a sense of belonging to these local and global communities;
+- Have enhanced their awareness of becoming a BUer, and understood their roles as members of the University, the society and the nation as a whole while gaining a sense of belonging to these local and global communities;

-- Develop their service attitude and mutual support spirit by building caring communities;
+- Have developed their service attitude and mutual support spirit by building up caring communities among themselves;

-- Comprehend the key concept of servant leadership and develop their serving and leading skills through experiential learning activities.
+- Have comprehended the key concept of servant leadership and developed their serving and leading skills through experiential learning activities.

 Be a BUer - Making meaningful choices and decisions

-Commnuity Explorer welcomes all freshmen without selection and limitation.
-The feeling of inclusiveness by participants would bring a step forward to the success of building up their sense of belonging to the University.
+Community Explorer welcomes all freshmen without selection and limitation.
+The feeling of inclusiveness of participants would bring a step forward to the success of building up their sense of belonging to the University.

-Moreover, the group and individual reflection, after the common experiences, would help discovering one’s potential and abilities, and building up personal and team values, hence to establish the self-identity and to encourage self-actualization with attributes of a BUer: Be ready to serve and to lead.
+Moreover, the group and individual reflection after the common experience would help discovering one’s potential and abilities, and building up personal and team values, hence to establish the self-identity and to encourage self-actualisation with the attribute of a BUer: Be ready to serve and to lead.

-Caring Communities - To lean, to lead and to serve through a social support group
+Caring Communities - To learn, to lead and to serve through a social support group

 The learning communities foster social engagement among first-year students and senior students in the university.
-It provided a supportive environment to develop peer relationship as well as achievement on a smooth adaptation to the university life.
-Freshmen also get useful information through peer interaction so that they can plan for achievable short term and long-term goals with peer support.
+They provide a supportive environment to develop peer relationship as well as achievemen then to a smooth adaptation to the university life.
+Freshmen also get useful information through peer interaction so that they can plan for achievable short-term and long-term goals with peer support.

-Moreover, freshmen have built up solid relationship with their community members studying in various faculties.
-Indeed, the social bonding would enhance an active learning culture and peer support throughout their entire university life.
+Moreover, freshmen would build up solid relationship with their community members from various faculties.
+Indeed, the social bond would enhance an active learning culture and peer support throughout their entire university life.

 Experiential Learning Activities - Amazing learning experience in different themes

 Knowledge is continuously created through the transformation of experiences; learning occurs through actions.
-Community Explorer provided learning opportunities beyond lecture rooms to create new experiences for our freshmen.
+Community Explorer provides learning opportunities beyond lecture rooms and brings brand new experience to our freshmen.

 The learning activities of Community Explorer are fun, interesting and meaningful.
-Students could be able to discover the self, community and society in different ways and view angle.
-Such new experiences must be integrated with past experiences through intermittent reflection for true learning to occur.
-The sharing of the common experience of individual community, which was facilitated by CAs, would definitely reinforce the self-reflection as well as the group-reflection, thus deepen learning of each participant.
+Students would be able to discover the self, the community and society in different ways and perspectives.
+Such new experience must be integrated with past experiences through intermittent reflection for true learning to occur.
+The sharing of the common experience in an individual community, facilitated by the Community Advisors (CAs), would definitely reinforce the self-reflection as well as the group-reflection, deepening the learning of each participant.

 Train the Trainers Approach - Sustainable development

-“Train the Trainers” is not only a strategy for the leadership development, but it’s also vital for the programme sustainability.
-Community Explorer relies on volunteered senior students to perform as Community Advisors (CAs) in each community to ensure the caring atmosphere are well delivered.
-Most importantly, they perform as role models for freshmen and to make every community a purposeful and meaningful one.
-In fact, many CAs are past participants of previous years.
-They grew, and their leadership qualities and skills were developed from the programme, then they re-engaged to help the new comers.
-At the same time, they are under the coaching of the Centre staff where their skills would be sharpened and further developed.
-While the cycle encourages student engagement, it also helps the passing on of the programme spirit.
+“Train the Trainers” is not only a strategy for leadership development, but also vital for the programme sustainability.
+Community Explorer relies on volunteered senior students to be CAs in each community to ensure that the caring atmosphere is well passed to the fresh band of Community Members (CMs).
+Moreover, CAs perform as role models for freshmen and make every community a purposeful and meaningful one.
+Actually, many CAs are past participants in previous years.
+They have grown, with their leadership qualities and skills developed via the programme, then they re-engage to help the newcomers; meanwhile, they sharpen their skills under the coaching of the Centre staff.
+Such a cycle encourages students' engagement and passes on the spirit of the programme.